-The Exploratorium Leadership Program is a two-year training and support program for alumni of the Teacher Institute who take on the responsibilities of mentoring and coaching novice science teachers in the Exploratorium Beginning Teacher Program.
-The program includes participation in a 4-week summer Leadership Institute at the Exploratorium.
+The Exploratorium Leadership Program is a two-year training and support program for alumni of the Teacher Institute who mentor and coach novice science teachers in the Exploratorium Teacher Induction Program.
+The program includes participation in a three-week Leadership Institute at the Exploratorium.

-The goal of the Leadership Program is to train a group of veteran science teachers to apprentice the novice teachers and induct them into the strategies for teaching science using exploration and inquiry.
+The goal of the Leadership Program is to train a group of veteran science teachers to apprentice novice teachers in science teaching using exploration and inquiry.
 These veterans can choose to work as mentors or coaches.
 Another equally important objective of the program is to provide our most experienced alumni with opportunities to develop their own leadership skills.
-The skills they learn in our program not only help the beginning science teachers in the two-year induction program, but these skills are transferable to helping novice science teachers the schools and districts in which they work.
+The skills they learn in our program not only help the novice science teachers in our two-year Induction Program, but they are also transferable skills that benefit other novice science teachers in the schools and districts in which mentors work.